"For the use and good and profit of anyone who wants to enter this profession."

 You will need:

-- A frosted glass or stone slab (Porphyry is good; marble is really too soft, although -- confessional -- I use it) and a glass muller (a sort of flat-bottomed grinding-stone with a hande) OR a mortar and pestle (adequate, but it is harder to get all of the pigment cleanly out)
+- A frosted glass or stone slab (Porphyry is excellent.
+Marble is technically too soft, but I use it) and a glass muller (a sort of flat-bottomed grinding-stone with a hande) OR a mortar and pestle (adequate, but it is harder to get all of the pigment cleanly out)

 - A scraper or spatula (I use a baker's slice)